MinLL/GameInterfaceForToys/README.md

 - Struggle Good Struggle: Configured to use your estim device.
 - Struggle Bad Struggle: Configured to use your estim device.

+# Running the project via Python
+I've tried to make this as painless as possible.
+- Clone the repository.
+- Run `pip install -r requirements.txt`
+- The project lazy-loads dependencies for each toy type.
+Some toys have more involved setup processes (Like the Kizuna).
+Install any missing dependencies that were not in requirements.txt.
+- Run `python GameInterfaceForToys.py`.

 # Advanced Configuration
 GIFT exposes a number of files in the "data" folder, which can be manipulated in order to change how the application functions.